<Home/Articles/Kenya’s lesser-known wildlife

 |

 On a game drive in Kenya, you are almost guaranteed to spot all of Africa’s Big Five – elephant, lion, buffalo, leopard and rhino – and it is world renowned as one of the best places to go on a safari holiday.
 But what other wonderful wildlife will you come across in your time there?
-We’ve looked at our top ten of the lesser-known wildlife that calls Kenya “home”.
+We’ve looked at our top ten of Kenya’s lesser-known wildlife that call this country “home”.

 1. Gerenuk